Virginia elementary school teacher suspended for opposing gender policy must be reinstated, judge rules

 Byron 'Tanner' Cross likely to succeed if case goes to trial, judge said

-Byron "Tanner" Cross, a physical education teacher, has won an initial battle with the Loudoun County Public Schools, which placed him on leave after a controversial speech denouncing a proposed policy regarding gender.
+Byron "Tanner" Cross, a physical education teacher, has won an initial battle with the Loudoun County Public Schools (LCPS), which placed him on leave after a controversial speech denouncing a proposed policy regarding gender.

 In a letter Tuesday, Twelfth Circuit Judge James E. Plowman ordered LCPS to restore Cross' position as a physical education teacher at Leesburg Elementary School.
 The temporary injunction will allow Cross to maintain his job until Dec.
 31, at which point the injunction will dissolve unless other orders are put in place.